pieterberg/Smartie-Sorter/design.md

 The hex codes used to represent the blue and white Sanwa arcade game buttons are provided in Table 2.

-Table 2: Hex codes for the Sanwa arcade game buttons' colour scheme
+Table 2: The hex codes for the Sanwa arcade game buttons' colour scheme

 | Arcade Button Colours |  Hex code |
 |-----------------------|:---------:|